myghost77/openHAB/README.md

 ### Stateful items
 The following items are stateful.
 This means that they always hold the current state of the representing unit (output, relais, sensor, ...).
 The states which are delivered from the LCN-bus are posted to these items.
 When an item is changed in openHAB, the state will be forwarded to the LCN-bus.
 Commands which are sent to a sensor are not forwarded to the LCN-bus!

+The states of these items are updated from time to time automatically ...

 #### Output
 ```
 Number Light1Ramp { lcn_2="module=157, unit=outputRamp1" }